-Activities on offer in the park include scenic boat tours to see the park’s majestic basalt columns, and hiking along part of the MacLehose trail.
+Outdoor activities on offer in the park include scenic boat tours to see the park’s majestic basalt columns and hiking along part of the MacLehose trail.

 Address: Sai Kung, Hong Kong

-Also known as the “lungs of Hong Kong” thanks to its indigenous untouched forests, Lantau is the largest of Hong Kong’s islands.
+Also known as the “lungs of Hong Kong,” Lantau is the largest of Hong Kong’s islands, thanks to its indigenous untouched forests.
 It lies glorious at the mouth of the Pearl River, not far from the Hong Kong Airport, and dazzles visitors with its glittering beaches, towering peaks, and quaint fishing villages.

-One of the top attractions of Lantau Island is Sunset Peak, Hong Kong’s third highest mountain.
-Very accessible to hikers, the peak provides daring adventurers with the most gorgeous sunset over the peninsula below.
+One of the top attractions of Lantau Island is Sunset Peak, Hong Kong’s third-highest mountain.
+Very accessible to hikers, the peak provides daring adventurers with a gorgeous sunset over the peninsula below.
 The hike, however, is challenging and lasts about 4.5 hours.

-Another must-see landmark in Lantau Island is the Tian Tan Buddha, a colossal statue also known as “Big Buddha”, which rests high up on a hilltop facing the dreamy Po Lin Monastery.
+Another must-see landmark in Lantau Island is the Tian Tan Buddha, a colossal statue known as “Big Buddha,” which rests high up on a hilltop facing the dreamy Po Lin Monastery.

 Hong Kong Park

 Hong Kong Park is a quiet pocket of untouched greenery in central Hong Kong.
 Located just a 3-min walk from the Peak Tram, the park covers an area of eight hectares dotted with century-old trees and colorful blooming flowers, including the famous bombax ceiba, also known as the red cotton tree.

 The park, which boasts a glittering artificial lake and a waterfall, is also visited by an array of bird species, such as the blue-winged leafbird, the golden pheasant, and the white-crested hornbill.